eu-digital-identity-wallet/eudi-docs-site/docs/Reference Implementation/Quality Assurance.md

 Functional and end-to-end (E2E) testing ensures that each release behaves as expected according to defined epics and user stories.

-The Functional Requirements can be found at &lt;link&gt;
+The Functional Requirements can be found at &lt; <https://github.com/eu-digital-identity-wallet/eudi-wallet-product-roadmap/blob/main/EUDI%20Wallet%20Reference%20Implementation%20-%20Feature%20Map.md> &gt;

 - **Scope:** Manual and automated tests (written in Gherkin) executed on both Android and iOS.
-- **Coverage:** UI, and usability aspects of the mobile application mapped to user stories.
+- **Coverage:** Functional Requirements, UI, and usability aspects of the mobile application based and mapped to the respective user stories.
-- **Traceability:** All test artefacts are linked to GitHub issues.
+- **Traceability:** All test artefacts are linked to the respective GitHub issues (User Stories).
 - **Tools:** Serenity BDD for structured reports and coverage indicators.

-Functional testing results are published automatically through GitHub Actions and visible in the reports.
+Functional testing results are published automatically through GitHub Actions and are visible in the reports.

+### Regression Testing (Automated)

+Regression testing ensures that previous functionality remains stable after new features are added.
+Automated regression tests are planned to be part of the CI workflow.

 ### Performance Testing